 Personal Guidance Meetings

-All students in years 11 and 13 will have a scheduled 1:1 appointment to discuss future intentions and careers.
+All students in year 11 will have a scheduled 1:1 appointment to discuss future intentions and careers.
 Your appointment will be passed on to you via your tutor.
 However, any student that wishes to have a 1:1 personal guidance meeting can do so on request.

 To book your 1:1 guidance meeting to talk about careers and future destinations contact Angela Towes at any time (firstname.lastname@example.org) or drop into the careers hub in the front atrium area of school.